Links

 Why Entity Matters

-The concept of entity is a key point to understand on-chain data.
+The concept of entity is a key point in understanding on-chain data.

 There are certainly price drivers in the market and market status can be affected depending on the status of such drivers in the market.
 For example, if a Bitcoin miner sends their BTC to the exchange market and sells them, it would drive the prices down considerably.
 Like the case of a miners' sell, it is obvious that if someone with a big bag sells, the price will likely drop.
 Thus, it is important to track and watch certain holders' behavior and find out who are the major price drivers in the market.

-Thus, from an investment perspective, major participants in blockchain can be classified into three types: exchange, miner, and whale.
+Thus, from an investment perspective, major businesses and participants in blockchain can be classified into three types: exchange, miner, and whale.

 Exchange is where the actual trading events occur, which reflects the demand side.